andrei021/Energy-Distribution-System/README.md

 and pay their expenses at the end of each month.
 A month is considered a round.

-Distributors need to receive an amount of energy, therefore they will pick out the best contracts offerred by producers based on a specific strategy.
+Distributors need to receive an amount of energy, therefore they will pick out from the contracts offerred by producers based on a specific strategy.

 Distributors and Producers may recalculate their infrastructure costs and change the price of their contracts based on the number of current clients.